d3z/product-import_export/README.md

 easier.

-Once the importers were importing and the exporters were ... exporting, I cobbled together the `ProductDataTransposer` class that wired it all together.
-Simply register the importers and exporters with it, and it should (it does, it probably does) find the right importer and exporter for the filenames you pass it.
+Once the importers were importing and the exporters were ... exporting, I cobbled together the `ProductDataTransposer` class that wired it all together (again, I wrote this before that so, it's very likely got a different name).
+Simply register the importers and exporters with it, and it should (it does, it probably does) find the right importer and exporter for the filenames you pass it (Strategy, FTW!).